jariz/MentionBot/README.md

 3. Set up config.php (speaks for it self)
 4. Make a cronjob running every minute running linkfixerfixer.php
 5. PROF-no. not gonna do that.
 I'M TIRED OF SAYING THAT, OKAY?!?!?
 Enjoy.
 Spam as much as you can and get those downvotes you glorious bastard.

+#>>WARNING<<
+So LinkFixerFixerBot just got shadowbanned.
+RIP linkfixerfixerbot, we barely knew ye.
+So yea, you'll probably get banned if you use this :D
+Therefore: use at own risk.